WRITER

 The Washington Post, February 2022

 Black Women, Ivory Tower: Revealing the Lies of White Supremacy in American Education is an auto-ethnographic account of the life lessons I’ve learned in and about school as a Black woman with a Ph.D.
 Equal parts cultural critique, memoir, and appraisal of institutional racism in the U.S. education system; this book uses a series of anecdotes, historical analysis, and sociological data to explore the impacts of the American education system.
-Sold to Broadleaf Books in 2022, Black Women, Ivory Tower is scheduled for publication in spring 2024!
+Published by Broadleaf Books in 2024.